Sociedad Explotadora de Tierra del Fuego: History

 Upon her husband's death, Braun contacted her brother Mauricio to determine what to do about the lease assignment of Serrano.
-Both siblings agreed that Serrano's involvement complicated the business venture and after a lengthy negotiation, Braun was able to secure Serrano's exchange of his lease rights for 100 shares in the business.
-On 31 August 1893, the Sociedad Explotadora de Tierra del Fuego (Exploitation Society of Tierra del Fuego) was founded by the Braun siblings with the major shareholders being Sara Braun; her brother Mauricio and other family members; Juan Blanchard, a partner in the firm Braun & Blanchard; and Peter H. McClelland, the head of the firm Duncan, Fox & Co Ltd. This group controlled slightly less than 1/2 of the shares to meet the requirement that the business venture have a majority of Chilean participants.
+The siblings agreed that Serrano's involvement complicated the business venture and after a lengthy negotiation, Braun was able to secure Serrano's exchange of his lease rights for 100 shares in the business.
+On 31 August 1893, the Sociedad Explotadora de Tierra del Fuego (Society for the Exploitation of Tierra del Fuego) was founded by the Braun siblings with the major shareholders being Sara Braun; her brother Mauricio and other family members; Juan Blanchard, a partner in the firm Braun & Blanchard; and Peter H. McClelland, the head of the firm Duncan, Fox & Co Ltd. This group controlled slightly less than a half of the shares, to meet the requirement that the business venture have a majority of Chilean participants.
 Among the remaining shareholders were Serrano, Juan and Gustavo Oehninger, Cruz Daniel Ramírez, and Guillermo Wilms, who each owned 100 shares of the stock and various minor shareholders from Magallanes and Valparaíso.